nerdylocks/liftopia/README.md

 I've utilized yeoman to generate the app's scaffolding, firebase for data storage and karma-jasmine for unit testing.

+Once user clicks on "Get Tahoe Status", the app makes 3 ajax calls, maps and stores the returned data into an angular model, then persists data to firebase.
+Since view and model are already binded via angulars "$scope", the view will automatically update.

 ## Installation

       $ git clone https://github.com/nerdylocks/liftopia abiy-excercise